-Working in partnership with the National Literacy Trust
+Working with the National Literacy Trust to encourage Young Readers

 World Book Day was designated by UNESCO as a worldwide celebration of books and reading, and is marked in over 100 countries around the globe.
 It is the biggest annual celebration of books and reading in the UK and is sponsored by National Book Tokens, with a group of publishers, booksellers and interested parties all working together to promote the enjoyment of reading.
 WHSmith continues to take a leading role in the overall organisation of the UK’s World Book Day initiative.

-World Book Day is always a big event in our High Street stores with many holding themed events for children from local schools.
-Events included face painting and storytelling and appearances by children’s authors.
-Many stores also invite local schools into store so that they can take part in the special events and use their £1 World Book Day vouchers.
+Every year, our High Street stores mark World Book Day with special events like competitions, fancy dress, author signing sessions and workshops.
+Stores also invite local schools into store so that they can take part in the special events and use their £1 World Book Day vouchers.